 For anyone who enjoys listening to music during a workout, Fitbit with music controls can be convenient for managing your playlist.
 Instead of dragging your smartphone or iPod out of your pocket to adjust the volume or change the song, you can do it through your Fitbit’s display screen without missing a step.

 Staying committed to being active means avoiding prolonged periods where you’re just sitting or lying down.
-Some Fitbit trackers actually provide reminders to move each hour, so you can make a point to take a walk around your office or to the corner store.
+Some Fitbit trackers provide reminders to move each hour, so you can make a point to take a walk around your office or to the corner store.
 In most cases, the tracker will vibrate to let you know that you haven’t met the activity goal for the hour yet.

 Part of a healthy lifestyle is getting enough sleep, so many Fitbit models offer sleep tracking.

-These trackers let know how many hours of sleep you’re getting each night.
+These trackers let you know how many hours of sleep you’re getting each night.
 You can also set a silent alarm to wake you in the morning; your tracker will vibrate to let you know that it’s time to wake up.
 It’s a great option for getting yourself out of bed without disturbing anyone else.

 Some trackers provide more detailed sleep monitoring information, such as how many minutes you were awake and restless during the night.
-That can help you see how good a night’s sleep you actually had.
+That can help you see how good a night’s sleep you had.